-- Jig; Water under the keel: Running before the wind, the
+- Jig; Water under the keel: Running before the wind,

-the west coast of Scotland.
+Hebrides and the west coast of Scotland.

-- Journey to the Faroes: Clouds pile up on the horizon above
+- Journey to the Faroes: Clouds pile up on the horizon

-a swirling mist and caught by a powerful current
+swallowed by a swirling mist and caught by a powerful current

 that draws it in towards the hidden coast; the sound of birds

 through the mist; the mist rises to reveal cliffs.

 - The Cliffs of Mykines: This continues out of the previous

 section.
-The cliffs are immensely high and wind and tide drive 'Brendan'
+The cliffs are immensely high and wind and tide drive

-and at one point a whale surfaces ahead of the
+the cliff face and at one point a whale surfaces ahead of the

 boat.
 Finally, to escape the danger of the cliffs, the boat has

 a point where the pipes return.

-- Mykines Sound: The pipes continue with a reel as the boat
+- Mykines Sound: The pipes continue with a reel as the

-following sea.
+in a powerful following sea.
 The 'Brendan' was swept once more

 out into the Atlantic before eventually being able to reach land.

-- Journey to Iceland: From the Faroes the boat sets off for
+- Journey to Iceland: From the Faroes the boat sets off

-of fish, including whales and dolphins.
+great variety of fish, including whales and dolphins.
 The middle

 section is a dialogue between the 'Brendan' and layers of fish

 to play in a lower and more mellow key.